 To test you for horizontal gaze nystagmus, the officer will instruct you to stand with your feet together and your hands at your sides.
 You will then be told to hold your head still and follow the motion of a small stimulus with your eyes only – usually the tip of a pen or penlight.
 The officer will conduct two “passes” with each eye, beginning with your left eye.

-The officer is looking to see if you exhibit any of these signs that could indicate impairment by alcohol and/or drugs:
+The officer is looking to see if you exhibit any of these six “clues” that could indicate impairment by alcohol and/or drugs:

-- Your eyes exhibit sustained jerking when you look to the side, or
+- Your right eye exhibits sustained jerking when you look to the side,

-- The onset of nystagmus occurs before your eyes have tracked 45 degrees.3
+- The onset of nystagmus occurs before your left eye has tracked 45 degrees.

-While horizontal gaze nystagmus can be caused by drugs and/or alcohol, it can also be caused by medical and atmospheric conditions such as:
+Horizontal gaze nystagmus can be caused not only by drugs and/or alcohol.
+It can also be caused by medical and atmospheric conditions such as:

 - Changes in barometric pressure,